Port of London: History

 The Port of London has been central to the economy of London since the founding of the city in the 1st century and was a major contributor to the growth and success of the city.
 In the 18th and 19th centuries, it was the busiest port in the world, with wharves extending continuously along the Thames for 11 mi, and over 1,500 cranes handling 60,000 ships per year.
-It was a prime target for Nazi German bomber aircraft during World War II (the Blitz).
+It was a prime target for Nazi German bomber aircraft during the Blitz in World War II.